MohdSiddiq12/Quikr_Analysis/README.md

-# Quikr_Analysis
-as part of my internship at Internpe the task was to analyze quikr car dataset
+"During my Internpe internship, I undertook an extensive analysis of the Quikr car dataset.
+This task involved data interpretation and trend discovery, contributing to market insights.